 The Best Ways to Experience Golf in Charlotte

-With dozens of public golf courses claiming grounds in greater Charlotte, finding spectacular greens on which to perfect each par is easy.
+With dozens of golf courses claiming grounds in greater Charlotte, finding spectacular greens on which to perfect each par is easy.

-Olde Sycamore Golf Plantation is an option many golfers forget about, as the course is semi-private.
-However the links, designed by Hall of Fame architect Tom Jackson, have won multiple awards, and they’re ones you’ll want to take a swing at.
+A semi-private course’s links, designed by Hall of Fame architect Tom Jackson, have won multiple awards, and they’re ones you’ll want to take a swing at.
 While you’re surveying the manicured Bermuda grass fairways and the zoysia grass around the bunkers, take in the stately Carolina pines that enclose the course.

 Golf doesn’t always have to be about collared shirts, swanky clubhouses and the perfect back-swing; it can just be about the fun.
 Around Charlotte, family-friendly golf hubs are working to make that more of an everyday thing.

-With much success in other cities, Topgolf comes to Charlotte this summer, and its arrival is most anticipated.
 The high-tech driving range-meets-Dave & Buster’s setup offers a variety of interactive games based on shot accuracy and distance, which are measured by microchips implanted in the golf balls.
 The three-level venue offers 102 climate-controlled hitting bays that can hold up to six players at a time.
 With a full-service restaurant and bar, music, lounges and hundreds of high-definition TVs, Topgolf is both kid-friendly and adult-friendly.

 Located in Pineville, this fun park falls along the traditional lines of putt-putt, with three 18-hole miniature golf courses that are sprinkled with challenging but fun obstacles, like tunnels, waterfalls and mountains.
 Funtasticks Charlotte also features go-kart racing, bumper boats and kiddie rides, giving it a full-on miniature amusement park feel.